jdrestre/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 [7-save_to_json_file.py](https://github.com/jdrestre/holbertonschool-higher_level_programming/blob/master/0x0B-python-input_output/7-save_to_json_file.py)|7.
 Save Object to a file|Write a function that writes an Object to a text file, using a JSON representation
 [8-load_from_json_file.py](https://github.com/jdrestre/holbertonschool-higher_level_programming/blob/master/0x0B-python-input_output/8-load_from_json_file.py)|8.
 Create object from a JSON file|Write a function that creates an Object from a JSON file
 [8-load_from_json_file.py](https://github.com/jdrestre/holbertonschool-higher_level_programming/blob/master/0x0B-python-input_output/9-add_item.py)|9.
 Load, add, save|Write a script that adds all arguments to a Python list, and then save them to a file
+[10-class_to_json.py](https://github.com/jdrestre/holbertonschool-higher_level_programming/blob/master/0x0B-python-input_output/10-class_to_json.py)|10.
+Class to JSON|Write a function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object

 ---